 The requirement number is combination of the requirement type code and a designated number.
 For example, FR-3 is a Functional Requirement and the 3rd requirement created.

 You may categorize requirements using the dropdown menu in the requirement details window.
-Below is the preset list of requirement types and their corresponding code (abbreviation).
 A project owner and those with access to configure project settings may also create new requirement types in the project Settings tab.

-Expand the description area, if needed, using the expand icon.
-Click Edit in the top left corner.
+Click Edit at the top of the description area.
 Changes can be made in real time by multiple contributors at the same time, and the changes are auto-saved.
 Click Done to exit collaborative editing.
 Note that adding and updating specifications is allowed only when the requirement is in Draft status.

 Project owners and those added as a contributor can collaborate on a specification.

 The requirement may be given a priority, with choices being High, Medium, and Low.
-Click on the current priority to the right of the requirement status to select a priority from the dropdown menu.
+Click on the current priority to select a priority from the dropdown menu.
+Priority may only be changed when the requirement version is in draft status.

 To view the history of changes made to the specification, click on the History button in the description area.
 Use the scroll bar on the bottom of the History view to see changes over time, including the user who made the changes and when they made the changes.
 Text highlighted in red indicates a removal of the text, while text highlighted in green indicates the addition of that text into the description.
 Click History to exit the history view.